-[About] 63% of the sample . . . reported recalling lucid dreams at least once during their lives.
-Of these 54% reported them . . . once a month or more.
-Ten-year-olds reported the highest regular recall of lucid dreams, with 63% reporting monthly.
+In terms of the results, 63% of the sample that I used reported recalling lucid dreams at least once during their lives.
+Of these 54% reported them with some frequency; that is once a month or more.
+It is interesting to note that ten-year-olds reported the highest regular recall of lucid dreams, with 63% reporting monthly.
 It is also interesting to note that 8% of the girls versus 17% of the boys reported never recalling lucid dreams, and 68% of the girls versus 56% of the boys reported that they had regular or monthly lucid dreams.
+Also, it is interesting to note that

 Recall of lucid dreams appears to go down, at least in this sample, as children age.
-63% of the ten-year-olds reported monthly lucid dreams, 58% of the eleven-year-olds, and 36% of the twelve-year-olds.
+Sixty-three percent of the ten-year-olds, again, reported monthly lucid dreams, 58% of the eleven-year-olds, and finally 36% of the twelve-year-olds.
 However, we need to remember that a lot of these children weren't also reporting content.
-We have content material with the lucid dreams from the dream logs, but with the questionnaire we don't have content on all of those dreams.
+We have content material with the lucid dreams from the dream logs.
+However, with the questionnaire we don't have content on all of those dreams.

-With the lucid dream training program, I wanted to mention that four of the children began the training reporting fairly frequent-once a month or greater- recall of lucid dreams.
-Two reported never having them, two reported once a year, two reported once a month, one reported once a week, one reported once [a] night, and five reported that they weren't sure.
+With the lucid dream training program, I wanted to mention that four of the 13 children began the training reporting fairly frequent--once a month or greater--recall of lucid dreams.
+Two reported never having them, two reported once a year, two reported once a month, one reported once a week, one reported once a night, and five reported that they weren't sure.
 Twelve of the 13 children reported at least one lucid dream in the dream logs.

-During the first sleep study we had four eye movement signal observations and two reports.
+During the first sleep study we had four eye movement signal observations and two reported.
 Two were confirmed.
 That was an exciting night.
-During the second study we had one observed and one reported [lucid dream], one being confirmed.
-During the third sleep study we had two observed and two reported, two being con-firmed.
+During the second study we had one observed and one reported, one being confirmed.
+During the third sleep study we had two observed and two reported, two being confirmed.
 During the fourth sleep study we had two observed and two reported, one being confirmed.
-In terms of the number of lucid dreams per subject in the laboratory, Subject Nos.
-1 [and 2] had no lucid dreams, . . .
-Subject No. 3 had five lucid dreams, and Subject No. 4 had one.
-I might add that this third subject came in [every] night, sure about what she wanted to dream, dreamed it and it was lucid. . . .
-Two other children who didn't have dreams in the lab did report lucid dreams in dream logs.
+In terms of the number of lucid dreams per subject in the laboratory, subject No. 1 had no lucid dreams, subject No. 2 zero, subject No. 3 had five lucid dreams, and subject No. 4 had one.
+I might add that this third subject came in the first night, sure about what she wanted to dream, dreamed it and it was lucid.
+She did that every time.
+By the way, the two other children who didn't have dreams in the lab did report lucid dreams in dream logs.